patricktamunjoh/moonrise-connect/README.md

-# Clouds Ahoy!
-Connect
+# Moonrise Connect

 **Networking Library for Unity + Steamworks**

-_Clouds Ahoy!
-Connect_ is a minimalistic [Unity](https://unity.com/) package and library that simplifies the development of peer-to-peer multiplayer games.
+_Moonrise Connect_ is a minimalistic [Unity](https://unity.com/) package and library that simplifies the development of peer-to-peer multiplayer games.
 The library currently only supports the Steam peer-to-peer network, building upon the [Steamworks.Net](https://steamworks.github.io/) wrapper for Valve's Steamworks API, but can be extended for other networking stacks.
 It was designed with simplicity in mind, to enable even the smallest teams to create realtime multiplayer experiences without spending most of their resources on networking.

-Clouds Ahoy!
-Connect is built around the concept of [remote procedure calls](https://en.wikipedia.org/wiki/Remote_procedure_call).
+Moonrise Connect is built around the concept of [remote procedure calls](https://en.wikipedia.org/wiki/Remote_procedure_call).
 Any function in the code can be declared a _Network Function_.
 When a Network Function is called it is invoked simultaneously on all connected game instances. **With this, the code can be written almost as if it was a singleplayer game.** Whenever the host game instance encounters a Network Function, the library transmits the call to all the client game instances.
 When a client game instance reaches a Network Function it resumes without invoking the function, delaying the call until the corresponding message coming from the host game instance has arrived.

 With this approach the same Network Functions with the same arguments are invoked on all game instances in the same order at approximately the same time.
 Resulting in a synchronized experience on all connected game instances.